Send Joshua Project a photo

 |Affinity Bloc:||Arab World|

-These Baggara tribes live in the plains of Sudan's Darfur, North Kordofan, and South Kordofan provinces.
+These Baggara tribes live in the plains of Sudan’s Darfur, North Kordofan, and South Kordofan provinces.
 The region is well suited for grazing cattle and varies from sparse scrub lands in the northern areas to arid and semi-arid wilderness lands to wooded fields.
-It only rains during the wet season, primarily from June to September.
+It only rains from June to September.

-The Baggara are somewhat unusual in that the women work to provide the income needed to maintain the households.
+The Baggara are unusual in that the women work to provide the income needed to maintain the households.
 They earn cash by milking the cows and selling the milk or milk products.
-Their earnings are either kept or spent on household items.
-A married woman owns the tent as well as all of its housekeeping contents.
-The men are primarily involved with caring for the herds.
-They also plant and harvest the crops.
+They either keep their earnings or spend it on household items.
+A married woman owns the tent and all of its housekeeping contents.
+The men stay busy tending the herds.
+Men also plant and harvest the crops.